Older cars are easy to steal and I’m very attached to my old Mercedes, so I fitted a fuel pump cutoff switch which I hid discreetly under the dash.

 To avoid wiring coming loose, which would cause the engine to stall, I’ll like to solder in the wiring.
 Solder is the best way to join wires, sure you could just twist the wires or use scotch clips, but you run a real risk of them coming loose.

 I also use heat-shield sleeves, they protect the wiring from dampness and corrosion.

 The first job is to locate the power supply circuit to the fuel pump.
-Check your fuse box for labelling, or your operators manual, the fuses will be numbered.
+Check your fuse box for labeling, or your operator’s manual, the fuses will be numbered.

-Now find a suitable location for your kill switch, remember you need to be able to reach it from the drivers seat, but it can’t be too obvious.
-Use your imagination, your only limitations are access.
+Now find a suitable location for your kill switch, remember you need to be able to reach it from the driver’s seat, but it can’t be too obvious.
+Use your imagination, your only limitations are accessed.

 Now that you’ve picked your location and fitted the switch.
 Run two wires from the switch to the cut fuel pump circuit wires.
 Tidy up your wiring now before cutting them to exact length, often the wiring may need to be routed indirectly.

 Strip your wires and fit your heat shielding, twisting the wires before soldering creates a strong connection, push your heat-shielding across the connection and shrink using heat.

 Fit your fuse and test your work, the fuel pump will hum momentarily when you power it up.
 Told you it was simple!

 What You’ll Need To Fit The Kill Switch

 Avoid unscheduled shopping trips, here’s a shopping list: